Series expansion of the excess work using nonlinear response theory: Final remarks

 \section{Final remarks}

 This work reports the existence of secular terms in the perturbative expansion of the excess work obtained from nonlinear response theory.
 To recover a meaningful result for large switching times, we employed a multiple-scale method that successfully suppresses these secular terms.
 This approach implies a rescaling of the frequency of oscillation observed in the behavior of the excess work.
 The implementation of such rescaling was made through an expansion of the switching time in powers of the driving strength.
 In classical canonical perturbation theroy, this is done only after the application of canonical transformations to action-angle variables which, in the context of nonequilibrium statistical physics, can be an unwanted step.
 Thus, our method has the advantage of keeping the formalism of nonlinear response theory unchanged.
 This rescaling of the frequency affects applications such as shortcuts to adiabaticity based on response theory \cite{acconcia2015} and possible future applications on optimization of the nonequilibrium work.
-In summary, we have shown how to obtain a meaningful series expansion of the excess work introducing a simple additional tool to the standard nonlinear response theory.
+We remark also that our approach can be used .to obtain the non-equilibrium behavior of other quantities such as the relative entropy \cite{vaikuntanathan2009}.
+Finally, we expect the Lindstedt-Poincar\'e method presented here to be useful also in the nonlinear response theory obtained from stochastic dynamics.
+Analogously to the Hamiltonian case, the starting point of the perturbative expansion is also the partial differential equation for the phase-space distribution \cite{hanggi1978,risken1996}.